FAQ

 What is the difference between co-operative and personal ownership?

 In the case of personal ownership, the buyer is the owner of the purchased property.
 In the case of co-operative ownership, the housing association is the owner of the property and the buyer becomes a member of this.
 The buyer is thus the owner of a co-operative share in the housing association and the right to use a specific flat is typically associated with this share.
 Together with fees for electricity, water, heating and similar expenses, the member of the housing association then also gradually repays the housing association the cost of acquisition of the flat and once this has been paid off, the flat is usually transferred into the personal ownership of the member (if the member of the housing association wants this).
-The main advantage of co-operative housing is its greater affordability, because in our projects for example, you only have to pay 25% of the cost of acquisition of the flat when entering the housing association and the rest is repaid in rent for the flat.
-In terms of this, the co-operative does not check the applicant’s credit standing like a bank when evaluating a loan application.
 Another advantage is that a member of the housing association can easily sell their membership in the association to a third party, whereas in this case, they do not pay tax on acquisition of real estate and the contract is not filed in the Land Registry.
 Transfer of membership in a housing association is not even subject to the consent of the association board.

 Back